Nick Fortes Player Props: Marlins vs. Pirates

 Nick Fortes At The Plate

-- Fortes is batting .250 with three doubles, four home runs and 11 walks.
+- Fortes is hitting .243 with three doubles, four home runs and 11 walks.

-- Fortes has picked up a hit in 27 of 47 games this season, with multiple hits nine times.
+- Fortes has reached base via a hit in 27 games this year (of 48 played), and had multiple hits in nine of those games.

-- He has scored at least one run 14 times this year (29.8%), including one multi-run game.
+- He has scored at least once 14 times this year (29.2%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.